-- Monetary control through a shared currency: the CFA-franc.
-It comes together with a set of regulations or so-called monetary agreements.
+1) Monetary control through a shared currency: the CFA-franc.
+It came together with a set of regulations or so-called monetary agreements.
 One is to have part of the foreign exchange reserves of the 14 African countries held at the French Treasury in Paris.
 Nowadays, this amounts to 50% and €9.5 billion euros.

 Read more on the CFA-franc: Dear President Macron, it’s time to let go your outdated African policies

 However, since 1999 — the very start of the introduction of the euro — francophone Africa became less dependent on France, as Balde mentions, because Paris isn’t deciding upon the valuation of the CFA-franc, it is now done by the European Central Bank.
 It loosened ties between francophone Africa and France, but doesn’t yet provide monetary sovereignty.